 From the IRS

-The IRS released standard mileage rates for use in 2012 (Notice 2012-1).
+Optional standard mileage rates for use of a vehicle went up by 1 cent per mile for 2013 (Notice 2012-72).
 Taxpayers can use the optional standard mileage rates to calculate the deductible costs of operating an automobile.

-For automobiles a taxpayer uses for business purposes, the portion of the business standard mileage rate treated as depreciation is 23 cents per mile for 2012 (it was 22 cents per mile for 2011).
+The portion of the business standard mileage rate that is treated as depreciation is 23 cents per mile for 2013, unchanged from 2012.